The best travel drones

 You need to supply a 30W USB-C Charger

 A light drone that folds up small, yet has camera and safety specs that can compete with the big boys?
 Absolutely.
-It does, of course, also come with a similar price tag so choosing the Mini 3 Pro is all about maximizing the camera at a minimum size and, significantly, sub-250g weight.
-The camera is excellent and even features the unique ability to switch to portrait mode – ideal for social-media-focused content creators on the go.
+It does, of course, also come with a similar price tag so choosing the Mini 4 Pro is all about maximizing the camera at a minimum size and, significantly, sub-250g weight.
+The camera is excellent and even features the ability to switch to portrait mode, physically rotating the camera by remote control.
+This is ideal for social-media-focused content creators on the go.
+Serious videomakers will love the option of 10-bit video, too.

-With GPS return-to-home as well as the ability to automatically circumnavigate obstacles there are very high safety marks.
-The long battery life and 10km radio range further increase confidence.
-These features combine to make it an ideal drone to learn on.
-We were also impressed with how this ultralight handles wind, though obviously there are limits.
+With all the GPS features – not just return-to-home but even waypoint mission planning – you've got a lot of options.
+The all-round collision sensors offer the ability to automatically circumnavigate obstacles so there are very high safety marks.
+The long battery life and 12km radio range further increase confidence on the road.
+These features combine to make it an ideal drone, even if you're inexperienced.
+I was also impressed with how this ultralight handles wind (though obviously there are limits).

 If you stump up for the Fly More Kit you get a case with room for the controller, three batteries, and the device as well as spares.
-Choose the RC Pro remote with a built-in screen and the system is a ‘closed loop’ – no need for a phone to fly.
-Whichever remote you opt for you can still transfer images & video to a device using QuickTransfer.
+Choose the RC Pro remote with a built-in screen and the system is a ‘closed loop’ – no need for a phone to fly, which I find handy.
+Whichever remote you opt for, however, you can still transfer images & video to a device using QuickTransfer which is pleasingly fast.

-Read our full DJI Mini 3 Pro review
+Read my full DJI Mini 4 Pro review with sample video

 Specifications